GregTrevellick/OpenInApp.Launcher/src/VisualStudioMarketPlaceAssets/OpenInVS2015/README.md

 [ThirdPartyAppHomePage]: https://www.visualstudio.com/vs/older-downloads/
-Open multiple files simultaneously in [Visual Studio 2015][ThirdPartyAppHomePage] directly from [Visual Studio's][VisualStudioURL] Code Editor window and / or Solution Explorer.
+Open multiple files and/or folders simultaneously in [Visual Studio 2015][ThirdPartyAppHomePage] directly from [Visual Studio's][VisualStudioURL] Code Editor window and / or Solution Explorer.

  - *If you like this ***free*** tool please take a few seconds out to give a star rating below*.